Marly Muudeni Samuel

 from the photo story ‘A Day in the life of Marly’ depicting her research and workshops, exploring ocean connections and cultural heritage preservation in Namibia.

-Through the participatory design approaches employed, positive interactions with co-researchers were fostered, allowing co-researchers to openly express themselves and share their knowledge and experiences.
-Co-researchers also engaged with digital and immersive technologies, exploring their potential for preserving knowledge and cultural heritage.
-For many, it was the first time experiencing immersive technologies such as augmented reality and they were excited about the prospect.
+Through the participatory design approaches employed, positive interactions with co-researchers were fostered, allowing co-researchers to openly express themselves and freely share their knowledge and experiences.
+Co-researchers also engaged with digital and immersive technologies.
+For many of the co-researchers, it was their first time experiencing immersive technologies such as augmented reality and they were excited by the prospect and experience.
 A multidisciplinary intersection between technology, the ocean, knowledge, and cultural heritage emerged, emphasising the importance of digital technologies and their role in supporting and preserving ocean knowledge and cultural heritage.

-In the course of her PhD journey, Marly was invited to speak at the Virtual & the Real: Immersive Technologies in Cultural Heritage Research and Practice event organised for the Scottish Graduate School for Arts and Humanities (SGSAH) Cultural and Museum Studies Discipline+ Catalyst (April 2021).
-She also presented at the GNHRE & UNEP Summer/Winter Course 2023 panel on knowledge hierarchies (2023) and Social Science and Humanities Seminar Series with Elise Morgera and Mia Strand.
+In the course of her PhD journey, Marly was invited to speak at the Virtual & the Real: Immersive Technologies in Cultural Heritage Research and Practice event organised for the Scottish Graduate School for Arts and Humanities (SGSAH) Cultural and Museum Studies Discipline + Catalyst (April 2021).
+She also presented at the Global Network for Human Rights and the Environment (GNHRE) and United Nations Environment Programme (UNEP) Summer/Winter Course 2023 panel on knowledge hierarchies (2023) and the Social Science and Humanities Seminar Series with Elise Morgera and Mia Strand.

 Marly at the AR and VR exhibition she held (in collaboration with CeMees) for children from Swakopmund and Walvis Bay, Namibia, celebrating World Ocean Day.